 The Business plan is really more for big businesses with big teams, so it may not be the best fit for small businesses.

-If you really want to compare Pro and Guru, it’s best to get started with the Semrush coupon code of a 30-day free trial that will give you enough time to get familiar with the tool and decide which plan is the best for you.
+If you really want to understand the benefits of the Pro and Guru hands-on, it’s best to get started with the Semrush coupon code of 30-day free trials that will give you enough time to get familiar with the Semrush and decide which plan is the best for you.